Medical History Museum

 in local hospitals during the past 100 years.

 Some of the displays you'll see at the Museum of Medical History include:

 - A doctor's office circa 1920 featuring furniture and instruments used

 to perform a tonsillectomy.

-- Surgery case complete with an operating table owned by Dr. Henry Murphy,
+- Surgery display complete with an operating table owned by Dr. Henry Murphy,

 John Steinbeck's family doctor.
 Other larger diagnostic machines are

 - Two cases of medical items dating from the 1700s to World War I (1918)